 What is DFARS?

-DFARS is a well known example of an agency supplement of FAR, Federal Acquisition Regulations.
-DFARS is used by the Department of Defense.
+DFARS is an agency supplement of the Federal Acquisition Regulations (FAR), used by the Department of Defense.
 DFARS 252.225-7014 Preference for Domestic Specialty Metals was issued under the Office of the Secretary of Defense for Acquisition and Logistics.
-The basic requirements of DFARS include that in order for a US company to use Specialty Metals, the metals must be melted in the United States or a qualifying country.
-DAR (Defense Acquistion Regulations) Council is responsible for the maintenance of DFARS.
+The basic requirements of DFARS are that for a US company to use Specialty Metals, the metals must be melted in the United States or a qualifying country.
+The DAR (Defense Acquisition Regulations) Council is responsible for the maintenance of DFARS.

 What are the "Qualifying Countries" listed under DFARS?